Grants, donations sought for chapel

 The Preservation Trust of Vermont has also been giving the group advice, Asselin said.

-The chapel was built in 1871 to serve as a Baptist church according to the CorpWell Foundation.
-“Many state historical registered properties need consideration and this would enhance the town’s intrinsic value,” said Bob Underhill, president of the Clarendon Historical Society.
+The chapel was built in 1871 to serve as a Baptist church, according to the CorpWell Foundation.

 (0) comments